General Care Instructions

 4. Carefully dispose the soda water in the sink.

-Feel free to reach out with any question you may have on how to take care of your new jewelry.
+Feel free to reach out with any questions you may have on how to take care of your new jewelry.
 We're always happy to assist.